Joel-James/membership-stripe/README.md

 ### Important 💰

+**Do not forget to setup webhook url in Stripe dashboard.
+You can find the webhook url in Gateway settings page of Membership plugin.**

 There are few limitations because this plugin is currently in beta.
 But I will try to get them working when I get some free time.

 * Coupons are not yet supported as the Stripe Checkout API is not directly supporting it.